outaagunga/documentation/strategy-forex.md

 5. **Volume Confirmation**

-   * Volume must confirm participation, with volume exceeding the 20-period Volume SMA on the entry candle or within the surrounding 1–2 bars
+   * Volume exceeds the 20-period SMA at least once within the last 3–5 bars, OR Average volume during the expansion-to-walk phase is greater than the prior squeeze average

 **Action:**
 → Enter **LONG** in the direction of the band walk